 In my early twenties I suffered a health crisis that made me painfully aware that if we don’t take care of our health, before too long we won’t be able to enjoy our lives at all.
 I had the unfortunate but informative experience of being sick and in pain and seeing how it clouded my entire life and I decided that I needed to take care of myself if I wanted to have a good life.

 At first glance this may seem daunting.
 Our minds and lives are already overflowing.
-We’re constantly encouraged to find a “balance” but at the same time the pressure to excel in every area of life is ever-present.
+We’re constantly encouraged to find a “balance” but at the same time, the pressure to excel in every area of life is ever-present.

-We’re being conditioned to think we have to be “perfect” at everything all the time and the things we prioritize are a bit screwy.
+We’ve been conditioned to think we have to be “perfect” at everything all the time and the things we prioritize are a bit screwy.
 We’re told we need to have bodies that both LOOK and PERFORM perfectly, we need to work hard and be highly successful in our careers, we need to be perfect parents and raise perfect children, we need to be the perfect friend, the perfect partner, the perfect son or daughter, have perfectly clean houses and perfect vacations.
 If we are spiritually inclined, before long we add a perfect meditation or spirituality practice to that list.
 Which is the biggest irony of all.

 Even if there were a clear definition of perfection, which there isn’t, it wouldn’t be possible it achieve it in every area of performance and life all at the same time.
 Perfection has become the enemy of “good enough”.